MWismeck/marca-tempo/README.md

 go run main.go
 ```

-5. The application will be available at http://localhost:8080
+5. The application will be available on Unifil for now and it will run locally
 6. The login page will be automatically loaded in your browser.

 ### **API Endpoints**